Drive to the Sahyadris

 Buoyed by the sightings so far, we decided to search for the Nilgiri Thrush and Vinod took us back to Munnar, and we drove a few kilometers past the Ganesan Temple where we parked the car next to a tea vendor.
 As soon as we got out of the car, Vinod spotted the Nilgiri thrush right on the roadside.
 It was as if the bird was waiting for us and kept feeding without even taking a note of us.

 We were not done yet and asked Vinod if we could search for the Yellow-throated Bulbul as well.
 Vinod agreed and we drove to the Bodimettu ghats and about halfway through the ghat section, we parked our car next to a small temple and went searching for the bird along the steep scrubby ghat slopes.
 After scanning the area for over 30 minutes, the heat got the better of us and we decided to walk back to our car.
 Vinod was leading the way while Rishi kept a close eye over the slopes and soon enough, he spotted the bird perched in the shade of a scrub.
-We did not waste time to converge and hide behind a road barrier from where we watched the bird while documenting its habitat and behavior.
+We quickly hid behind a road barrier from where we watched the bird while documenting its habitat and behavior.

-We then returned back to Munnar and realized that finding an accommodation proved much more difficult that finding a bird in Munnar.
-All the hotels were either booked out or were exuberantly expensive.
+We then returned back to Munnar and realized that finding an accommodation proved much more difficult than finding a bird in Munnar.
+All the hotels were either booked out or were outrageously expensive.
 Vinod came to our rescue here as well and found us a nice cozy place to stay at a reasonable price before boarding the bus back to Thattekad.

 As Vinod was in a hurry, he could not join us for lunch, but based on his recommendation, we had lunch at Saravana Bhavan and found it so delicious that we returned there for dinner as well.